programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 ```

 If everything went well, you should see the results of the classification on the console as a Javascript object.
-If you have never worked with Javascript objects before, you can learn more about them [here](https://www.w3schools.com/js/js_objects.asp).

 Let’s take a closer look at the output.
 Note that the exact numbers you get may vary.
 This is the output from the first image:

-{% include figure.html filename="console_output.png" caption="Figure 8.
+{% include figure.html filename="console_output.png" caption="Figure 10.
 Example output." %}

 If you look inside of the Javascript object—in most browsers, this is done by clicking on the arrow symbol next to the object name.
 You will see the output for the testing0.jpg image list all the possible classes by probability and confidence.
 We see that results[0] contains the most likely result with the label listed in results[0].label.
+There is also a confidence score in results[0].confidence which provides a percentage of how sure our model is of the first label.

-We can output this value to our canvas using the `text()` function in our `getResults()` call, which takes our text and the x, y coordinates for where we want to place it as arguments.
+We can output these values to our canvas using the `text()` function in our `getResults()` call, which takes our text and the x, y coordinates for where we want to place it as arguments.
 I will place the text a little bit below the image itself.
 We will also need to call some functions that detail how we want our text to be displayed.
 Specifically, we will use `fill()` with a hex value for the color text, `textSize()` for the size, and `textAlign()` to use the center of our font as an anchor point.
+Finally, we will round the confidence to two decimal points using the `toFixed()` function.

 ```javascript